SolbiatiAlessandro/two-sigma-kaggle/kernels/DOCS.md

 ISSUES
 ======

 [SOLVED] After writing SUBMISSION LGBM TEMPLATE and run it has some bug but I cant really find what is wrong.
 I tried to drop additional feature but the model look bugged even without those.
 I need to take this as an opportunity for a detail debug process of the whole model.
-[Solution: target was leaking in training dataset]
+[SOLUTION: the model was trained with objective function as binary and so was predicting in the range [0, 1] and not regression]

 DEV
 ===

-- add SHAP for feature importance
+- add SHAP for feature importance: OK
 - have a look at hyperopt